frabari182/order-management-system-c/README.md

 # Order Management System (C)

-Project developed individually in C, as "PROVA FINALE" in "Algoritmi e principi dell'Informatica" at University Politecnico di Milano.
+Final project developed individually in C for the course Algoritmi e Principi dell"Informatica at Politecnico di Milano: 2024/2025

 The project implements a discrete-time simulation of an order management system for an industrial bakery, including recipe handling, inventory management,